A concise glossary for students

 - time management.

 Available for extended hours, seven days a week.
 We offer you flexible support for your online study.

-Online Learning Advisers
+Online Learning Advisors

-Online Learning Advisers (OLAs) are our industry experts, bringing years of hands-on experience to your classes.
+Online Learning Advisors (OLAs) are our industry experts, bringing years of hands-on experience to your classes.
 You will have an OLA for each unit who will provide academic support and help you achieve your career goals.

 There are four teaching periods each year, giving you flexible start dates to choose from.
 These teaching periods begin in February, April, July and October, allowing you to commence your course when it most suits you.

 Your online classroom is optimised for digital learning.
-You will access integrated discussion boards that connect you with both your peers and subject-specific Online Learning Advisers (OLAs).
+You will access integrated discussion boards that connect you with both your peers and subject-specific Online Learning Advisors (OLAs).
 We also tailor assessments specifically for the online learning space, and common assessment types include interactive quizzes and videos.